steveesamson/slicks/README.md

 - **`beforeDestroy`** *beforeDestroy* is called once before the view is removed from the DOM.
 This is the ideal place for clean ups.

 ###Slicks Router
-Slick Router is a fork of Pathjs(details at https://github.com/mtrpcic/pathjs), a wonderful piece of module for mapping routes, for deep-linking amongst pages and handling browsers history.
+Slick Router is a fork of [Pathjs](https://github.com/mtrpcic/pathjs), a wonderful piece of module for mapping routes, for deep-linking amongst pages and handling browsers history.

 #### These are the Slicks Router exposed interfaces
 - **`goBack:`** *goBack*  can be used to go to the previous view.